 Magnificent tangled oaks line this neighborhood laced with cool shade, magnolia trees, orange groves, bird life, turtles, and butterfly gardens on this attraction.
 Mandarin, named after the orange, is nestled along the St. Johns River and has a lush tropical feel that makes this attraction spectacular.
 The area has historical meaning in many ways.
 It once served as a primary exporter of cotton, and oranges in the 1800’s.
 The Maple Leaf, a Union Steamship hit a Confederate mine and sank off the banks in Mandarin.
 Olde Mandarin was once called "a tropical paradise" by Harriet Beecher Stowe who wintered here from Connecticut for 17 years.
 Beecher-Stowe (author of Uncle Tom's Cabin) instilled her spirituality and passion for community and it still lives on.
 Much of the history has been captured and preserved and is shared on this bicycle tour.
 Free Parking.
 Local museums, a fishing dock, tennis courts, restaurants, a boat ramp and parks are available after the attraction.
 Tour is $60 per rider.
 Tour is $35 if you bring your own bike, helmet, water and snacks. $5 service and handling fee per credit card transaction.
 Ask about our group discounts.

-San Marco, modeled after Venice Italy excites with eclectic pocket neighborhoods with cool shady parks and a business district following along the St. Johns River to what is now the Southbank of downtown Jacksonville and Friendship Park.
-This attraction boasts some of the most spectacular views of the river, along with statues, fountains, and other European architecture.
-Koi Ponds, Duck Ponds, and river wildlife like bald eagles make this ride unique.
+San Marco, modeled after Venice Italy excites with the Southbank of the St Johns River and through this eclectic pocket neighborhood.
+Breathtaking parks, a 265+ year old Tangled Oak, and the neighborhoods along San Marco square.
+This attraction has the most spectacular views of the river, along with statues, fountains, and amazing architectural gems.
 One of the oldest sections of North Florida, San Marco has a personality of it's own with a mix of new and old.
 Free Parking.
 Shops, restaurants, a boat ramp and The Museum of Science and History are available before or after the attraction.
 Tour is $62 per rider.
 Tour is $37 if you bring your own bike, helmet, water and snacks. $5 service and handling fee for all credit card transactions.
-Ask about our group discounts.
+Group discounts.